AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Methods

 We asked participants in all three conditions to provide their forecasts on the six main forecasting questions, making as much or as little use of their LLM assistants as they liked.
 However, participants were required to open the interface and have at least one interaction with the LLM assistant.
 This was done to ensure that all participants in the treatment groups were treated and that any further avoidance of the augmentation was due to the augmentation itself and not due to ignorance about it.
 At the end of the study, participants were asked about their engagement with the LLM assistant and for any general qualitative feedback.
-As preregistered, we excluded all participants that did not engage with the treatment at all to ensure that all those in the treatment condition engaged at least once with the LLM augmentation.
+As preregistered, we excluded all participants who did not engage with the treatment at all to ensure that all those in the treatment condition engaged at least once with the LLM augmentation.

-One way to validate a part of the treatments is to query them for a direct forecast based only on the question text and without further human intervention.
-Importantly though, this is not the only and perhaps not even the most important way in which we anticipate this augmentation to work, as the strength of LLMs is, at least in part, in their ability to engage in back and forths.
-Nonetheless, in Table \ref{tab:llm_deviation}, we show the percentage deviation of these direct LLM augmentation forecasts to truth, showing that the superforecasting LLM augmentation provides more accurate predictions on all six questions, being sometimes an order of magnitude more accurate.
-From looking at the chat logs of participants, we also find that both models engaged in the anticipated behavior of forecast elicitation and back-and-forth, providing further evidence in favor of the treatments working as intended.
+One potential way to validate a part of the treatments is to query them for a direct forecast based only on the question text and without further human intervention.
+Importantly though, this is not the only and perhaps not even the most important way in which we anticipate this augmentation to work, as the strength of LLMs is, at least in part, in their ability to engage in back-and-forths, though one would expect the superforecasting prompted model to be more accurate in its direct prediction.
+In Table \ref{tab:llm_deviation}, we show the percentage deviation of these direct LLM augmentation forecasts to truth, showing that the superforecasting LLM augmentation provides more accurate predictions on all six questions, being sometimes an order of magnitude more accurate.